jamietanna/sarahseewhy.github.io/_posts/2019-01-03-reflection-week-1.md

 date: 2019-01-03
 ---

 Although this has been a short week I wanted to begin the habit of a weekly reflection piece, similar to Alex Wilson's ["Weekly Notes"](https://blog.probablyfine.co.uk/2018/09/21/notes-from-the-week-1.html).
+It's an opportunity for me to reflect on some of the lessons/experiences I've had these past few days.

 --------